dotsquares-ltd/s3-with-watermark/README.md

        composer require jugalkishoredots/s3-with-watermark

-2. Then use this namespace in your controller:
+3. Then use this namespace in your controller:

        use Dotsquares\S3WithWatermark\S3WithWatermarkController;

-3. Use this code example:
+4. Use this code example for Without WaterMark:
 ```php
     $media_path = 'files/test/';
     $data = S3WithWatermarkController::storeFile($request->file, $media_path);
 ```
-4. Use this code example for With WaterMark:
+5. Use this code example for With WaterMark:
 ```php
     $media_path = 'files/test/';
     $watermark = 'images/logo.png';